Unity-Technologies/com.unity.probuilder/Documentation~/polyshape.md

-# New PolyShape and Edit PolyShape tools
+# Create and edit custom PolyShapes

 To create custom shapes, use the **New PolyShape** tool.
 Draw a 2D shape with as many points as you need, then extrude it to 3D.
 You can continue to edit the shape once you've extruded it to make it more complex.